olisuside/react-kanban/README.md

 # Kanban App using ReactJs

-A kanban app using ReactJs and framer motion
+A kanban app with drag and drop feature using ReactJs and framer motion

 # Screenshot